 The Strategic Transport Plan: "Movement for Growth" aims to reduce transport emissions in the West Midlands and surrounding areas.
-The seven West Midlands metropolitan authorities are currently developing a Low Emissions Towns and Cities Programme11.
-In line with this Walsall proposes to has adopted a Black Country-wide Supplementary Planning Document (SPD) on air quality which aims to further address the issue of air quality (see also Policy AAPINV7).
-AAP21
+The seven West Midlands metropolitan authorities are currently developing a Low Emissions Towns and Cities

+Programme.
+In line with this Walsall has adopted a Black Country-wide Supplementary Planning Document (SPD) on air quality which aims to further address the issue of air quality (see also Policy AAPINV7).

 The transition to low emission vehicles is an important factor for moving towards a low carbon economy.
-Walsall Council has joined the Midlands' Plugged in Places consortium and work is continuing to seek out opportunities regarding the introduction of electric vehicle infrastructure within the town centre.
+Walsall Council has joined the Midlands' Plugged in Places consortium and work is continuing to identify opportunities regarding the introduction of electric vehicle infrastructure within the town centre.

-Over the past few years, the strategic routes leading to Walsall town centre have all undergone significant upgrades to improve traffic flow, reduce congestion and partly address air quality.
+Over the past few years, the strategic routes leading to Walsall Town Centre have all undergone significant upgrades to improve traffic flow, reduce congestion and partly address air quality.
 However there are still significant challenges relating to the management of traffic and how users access the town centre.
-Walsall Council works with Centro Integrated Transport Authority (ITA) and public transport operators to encourage town centre users to arrive on sustainable transport.
+Walsall Council works with Transport for West Midlands and public transport operators to encourage town centre users to arrive on sustainable transport.
 However we also recognise that this is not always possible and that a balance needs to be found between encouraging public transport use, and making the town accessible for private car users and HGVs.

-- Walsall Town Centre Demand Study and Development Sites Assessment (July September 2015) DTZ.
-AAP2 - Road network modelling data.
-AAP3 - Strategic Transport Plan: "Movement for Growth" (December 2015) West Midlands Combined Authority.
-AAP3 - Walsall Cabinet Report and Draft Air Quality Supplementary Planning Document (February 2016).
-AAP22 - Walsall Town Centre Ring Road Proposals Modelling Report (August 2016) Walsall Council AAP3 - Black Country Air Quality Supplementary Planning Document (February 2017) Dudley, Sandwell, Walsall and Wolverhampton Councils.
-AAP22 - Walsall Council Infrastructure and Delivery Plan (March 2016 April 2017) Walsall Council.
-AAP3
+- Walsall Town Centre Demand Study and Development Sites Assessment (September 2015) DTZ. - Strategic Transport Plan: "Movement for Growth" (December 2015) West Midlands Combined Authority. - Walsall Town Centre Ring Road Proposals Modelling Report (August 2016) Walsall Council - Black Country Air Quality Supplementary Planning Document (February 2017) Dudley, Sandwell, Walsall and Wolverhampton Councils. - Walsall Council Infrastructure and Delivery Plan (April 2017) Walsall Council.